tomhammers/ExpressChess/README.md

 For educational purposes - no chess libaries were used.

+# Install
+...
+cd NodeChess
+npm install
+npm start
+...

 # Development
-While a full game can be played in most instances, still need to fix / implement:
+While a full game can be played in most instances, need to fix / implement:

-Fix checkmate (works in most cases).
+*Fix checkmate (works in most cases).

-Add castling.
+*Add castling.

-Add Pawn promotion.
+*Add Pawn promotion.